DisasterNetDOTOrg/HOT-Osm-Validation/README.md

 This Style was based on the HOT HDM Style and the Surface Data Entry Style from AndrewBuck

-version: "1.0.8_2012-08-13" Introduces a Red Triangle for the Ways Terminates on Area Error plus some minor Style Changes
+version: "1.0.8_2012-08-13" Introduces a Red Triangle for the JOSM Validation Ways Terminates on Area Error plus some minor Style Changes